noiseprotocol/noise_spec/noise.md

    output sequence of bytes.

  * **ENCRYPT(k, n, authtext, plainttext), DECRYPT(k, n, authtext,
    ciphertext):** Encrypts or decrypts data using the cipher key `k` and a 64-bit unique nonce `n` using authenticated encryption with the additional authenticated data `authtext`.
+This must be a deterministic function (i.e. it shall not add a random IV; this ensures the `GETKEY` function is deterministic).
 Increments the nonce.

- * **GETKEY(k, n):**  Calls the `ENCRYPT` function with `k` and `n` to encrypt a block of zeros equal in length to `k`.
+ * **GETKEY(k, n):**  Calls the `ENCRYPT` function with cipher key `k` and nonce `n` to encrypt a block of zeros equal in length to `k`.
 Returns the same number of bytes from the beginning of the encrypted output.
-This function can typically be implemented more efficiently than calling `ENCRYPT` (e.g. by skipping the MAC).
+This function can typically be implemented more efficiently than calling `ENCRYPT` (e.g. by skipping the MAC calculation).
 Since it calls `ENCRYPT`, this function increments the nonce `n`.

- * **KDF(k, n, input):** Takes a cipher key and nonce and some input data and returns a new cipher key.
-The KDF should call `GETKEY(k, n)` to generate an internal key and then be considered a "PRF" based on this internal key.
-The KDF should also be a collision-resistant hash function given a known key.
-   Calling `HMAC` on the output from `GETKEY` is an example KDF.
+ * **KDF(kdf\_key, input):** Takes a **KDF key** of the same size as `k` and some input data and returns a new value for the cipher key `k`.
+The KDF key will be set to `GETKEY(k, n)` and the KDF should implement a "PRF" based on the KDF key.
+The KDF should also be a collision-resistant hash function given a known KDF key.  `HMAC-SHA2-256` is an example KDF.

- * **HASH(input):** Hashes some input and returns the output.
+ * **HASH(input):** Hashes some input and returns a collision-resistant hash output of the same length as the cipher key `k`.  `SHA2-256` is an example hash function.

 4. Structures
 ==============